Trust Assumptions

 Risks

-- Relay block delivery: Relays could communicate blocks that do not abide by existing commitments.
+Validators opting into the mev-commit protocol should be aware of the following risks:- Relay block delivery: Relays could communicate blocks that do not abide by existing commitments.
 This would lead to slashing of the validator.

 - Self-building a block: A validator gets slashed when it self-builds a block.
 When the min-bid parameter of mev-boost is set to 0, this can happen only if no block is received from any of the connected relays, which should never happen in normal circumstances.